Negan: "Life and Death"

-Some time later, Negan is bathing and having his hair cut by Olivia outside his cell door.
-After finishing, Negan walks back to his cell at gunpoint from Andrea, who calls him a "fucking monster".
-Olivia then proceeds to lock the door, and they both leave Negan alone.
-However, it turns out Olivia did not lock Negan's cell properly as the door swings open, which Negan notices.
-However, Negan decides not to escape and remains in his cell with the door open until Rick comes downstairs, then taunts him about the numerous ways he could have destroyed Alexandria without anyone realizing, but claimed to stay as sign of good faith and an offering to amend their trust.
-As Rick locks up the cage and leaves, Negan taunts him again by stating the only reason he is alive is so Rick can prove to himself that he is still a good person, and that he wants everyone else to believe he is the only one who can fix the world.
+Following routine maintenance, Negan's cell door is not locked properly and he realizes that he is free to escape.
+Negan decides to remain in his cell with the door open.
+When Rick arrives, Negan taunts him about the numerous ways he could have destroyed Alexandria, but claimed to stay as sign of good faith and an offering of trust.
+As Rick locks the cell and leaves, Negan taunts him again by stating that the only reason he is alive is so Rick can prove to himself that he is still a good person, and that he wants everyone else to believe he is the only one who can fix the world.

 "No Turning Back"

 After a tumultuous community meeting about Rick's proposed plan regarding the Whisperers, Rick goes to Negan's cell and asks for his help.
-He fills him in on everything that has happened since they have come into conflict with this new group.
+Rick tells Negan everything that has happened since they came into conflict with this new group.
 Negan advises Rick to keep his group happy, even if that means lying to them, touting his expertise as leader of the Saviors, some of whom disliked him.
 Rick leaves, and Negan grins.
 When Negan hears the chants and cheers of Rick's name at a later town meeting, Negan smiles and says, "atta boy."